-The #1 web hosting provider is definitely SiteGround, with fast response time powered by Google Cloud, and their strategically located data centers!
+The #1 web hosting provider is definitely Hostinger, with fast response times powered by LiteSpeed, and their 10 strategically located data centers.

-We own over 30 web hosting accounts and set up more than 47 test sites to measure their uptime and server speed.
-We then handpicked the top 8 web hosts in terms of performance and service (all of them averaging less than 180 ms) just for you!
+We own over 40 web hosting accounts and have built over 85 test sites to measure their uptime and server speed.
+Today, we’ve handpicked the top 8 web hosts based on performance and service (all averaging less than 180 ms), just for you!

-Officially WordPress endorsed and built on the Google Cloud Platform, SiteGround definitely deserves all the recognition they’re getting as Bitcatcha’s Very Best Web Hosting Provider(™).
+Officially WordPress endorsed and built on the Google Cloud Platform, SiteGround definitely deserves all the recognition they’re getting as one of our recommended web hosting solutions.